tieukhoimai/discrete-opt/README.md

 ```bash
 tar xvf conio1.tar
 ```

-and you get more than the files you need to work on the problem:
+To get more than the files you need to work on the problem:

 ```
 conio1/meta.yaml  (<-- to get to know possible services available for the problem)